awsdocs/amazon-rekognition-developer-guide/doc_source/example_rekognition_DeleteCollection_section.md

             logger.exception("Couldn't delete collection %s.", self.collection_id)
             raise
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/rekognition#code-examples)\.
 +  For API details, see [DeleteCollection](https://docs.aws.amazon.com/goto/boto3/rekognition-2016-06-27/DeleteCollection) in *AWS SDK for Python \(Boto3\) API Reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using Rekognition with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using Rekognition with an AWS SDK](sdk-general-information-section.md)\.
+This topic also includes information about getting started and details about previous SDK versions\.